nodejs/node/doc/contributing/primordials.md

 // Some key differences between `SafePromise[...]` and `Promise[...]` methods:

 // 1.
-SafePromiseAll, SafePromiseAllSettled, SafePromiseAny, and SafePromiseRace
+SafePromiseAll, SafePromiseAllSettled, SafePromiseAny, SafePromiseRace,
+//    SafePromiseAllReturnArrayLike, SafePromiseAllReturnVoid, and
-//    support passing a mapperFunction as second argument.
+//    SafePromiseAllSettledReturnVoid support passing a mapperFunction as second
+//    argument.
 SafePromiseAll(ArrayPrototypeMap(array, someFunction));
 SafePromiseAll(array, someFunction); // Same as the above, but more efficient.